scalalandio/chimney/docs/docs/supported-transformations.md

     // Bar(a = "value", b = 40, c = 20L)
     // Right(value = Bar(a = "value", b = 40, c = 20L))

-    // we can also use values extracted from the source pprint.pprintln(
+    // We can also use values extracted from the source: pprint.pprintln(
       List(Foo("value", 10))
         .into[Vector[Bar]]